13 ways to deal with digital overload

 - We can't talk about how we feel so well.

 - We don't know how we feel!

 - We only want to look selfie-good.

-You might not agree to all, however, but it's perhaps food for thought.
+You might not agree to all of these points, however, perhaps it is food for thought.

-Having subsequently spent some time away from digital and considered how to build regular breaks into my life ongoing, here are my actions moving forward and perhaps some suggestions might work for you.
+Having subsequently spent some time away from digital and having also considered how I can continue to build regular breaks into my life, here are my actions and some suggestions that might work for you.

 13 ways to deal with digital overload

 1. Do not take your phone to bed.
-Period.
 Go with your teddy bear, partner, book, furry friend, journal or hot water bottle instead.
-Switch your phone off and leave in a separate room.
-Take yourself and your mind and knowledge and unwind by reviewing your day, reflecting on aspects of loveliness and success.
+Switch your phone off and leave it in a separate room.
+Take yourself, your mind and knowledge and unwind by reviewing your day, reflecting on aspects of loveliness and success.